informeddeno/week4-ai-assignment/README.md

 ### Unstructured Data

-information that is lacks order i.e. lacks a predefined format or data model, making it difficult to store and process in traditional relational databases.
+It is information that is lacks order i.e. lacks a predefined format or data model, making it difficult to store and process in traditional relational databases.

 ### Give two Examples of each.
+## Structured data:
+Relational Databases containing customers names, addresses and phone numbers in an SQL table.
+Spreadsheets/CSV Files.
+Web Server Logs that display Date, Time, and IP address of website visits.

+## Unstructured data:
+emails, social media posts.
 Question 3
 What is a  Schema?
 Explain using a simple example.